emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 That being said, read the first three chapters of Eelco Dolstra's [PhD thesis](https://edolstra.github.io/pubs/phd-thesis.pdf).
 Trust me.

-## What Nix Can Do
+## What the Nix Package Manager Can Do

-Nix is extraordinarily good at managing dependencies for software.
-When you install a package on NixOS, you can be certain that the components that it depends on will never change.
+The Nix Package Manager is extraordinarily good at managing dependencies for software.
+When you install a package on NixOS, you can be certain that the components that it depends on will never change as long as it remains installed on your system.

-Nix will allow you to upgrade any component to a new version while leaving the current version untouched.
+The Nix Package Manager will allow you to upgrade any component to a new version while leaving the current version untouched.
 If you don't like the new version, you can almost instantly rollback.

-Nix is also extraordinarily good at letting any component depend on any version of any other component.
+The Nix Package Manager is also extraordinarily good at letting any component depend on any version of any other component.
 And by version, I don't mean in the sense of '1.0.1'; I mean something far more granular.
 You can have one program use version '1.0.1' of a library that was compiled with optimisations turned on... and another program depend on version '1.0.1' of the same library compiled with optimizations turned off!
 Both '1.0.1' versions of the same library can exist on your machine, and either can be used to build any program that depends on them.
 As a software developer, this feature really appeals to me.

 ## C Libs and Executables